L1-Penalized Quantile Regression in High-Dimensional Sparse Models: Main Results and Main Proofs

+This result derives the rate of convergence of the $\ell_1$-penalized quantile regression estimator in the intrinsic norm and other norms of interest uniformly in $u\in \mathcal{U}$ as well as uniformly in the penalty level $\lambda$ in the range specified by (\ref{Cond:Lambda}), which includes our recommended choice of $\lambda_0$.
 We see that the rates of convergence for $\ell_1$-QR generally depend on the number of significant regressors $s$, the logarithm of the number of regressors $p$, the strength of identification summarized by $\kappa_0$, $\kappa_m$, $\underf$, and $q$, and the quantile indices of interest $\mathcal{U}$ (as expected, extreme quantiles can slow down the rates of convergence).
 These rate results parallel the results of \cite{BickelRitovTsybakov2009} obtained for $\ell_1$-penalized mean regression.
 Indeed, the role of the parameter $\underf$ is similar to the role of the standard deviation of the disturbance in mean regression.
 It is worth noting, however, that our results do not rely on normality and homoscedasticity assumptions, and our proofs have to address the non-quadratic nature of the objective function, with parameter $q$ controlling the quality of quadratization.
 This parameter $q$ enters the results only through the growth restriction (\ref{Rate:SideCondition}) on $s$.
 At this point we refer the reader to Section \ref{Sec:Primitive} for a further discussion of this result in the context of the correlated normal design.
 Finally, we note that our proof combines the star-shaped geometry of the restricted set $A_u$ with classical convexity arguments; this insight may be of interest in other problems.

 \begin{proof}[Proof of Theorem \ref{Thm:Rate-r2}] We let and consider the following events: \begin{enumerate} \item [(i)] $\Omega_1:=$ the event that (\ref{E1normEquiv}) and $\hat \beta (u) - \beta(u) \in A_u $, uniformly in $u \in \mathcal{U}$, hold; \item[(ii)] $\Omega_2:=$ the event that the bound on empirical error $\emperror(t)$ in Lemma \ref{Lemma:E3} holds; \item[(iii)] $\Omega_3:=$ the event in which $\Lambda(1-\alpha|X) \leq \sqrt{ 1 + \log (1/\alpha)/\log p} \cdot C_\Lambda \ \W \sqrt{n\log p} $. \end{enumerate} By the choice of $\lambda$ and Lemma \ref{Lemma:E1}, $P(\Omega_1)\geq 1-\alpha-\gamma$; by Lemma \ref{Lemma:E3} $P(\Omega_2) \geq 1 - 3\gamma - 3p^{-A^2}$; and by Theorem \ref{Thm:BoundLAMBDA} $P(\Omega_3) = 1 $, hence $P(\cap_{k=1}^3 \Omega_k) \geq 1 -\alpha - 4\gamma - 3p^{-A^2}.$